 - Enroll in a credit counseling or debt management program

 - File bankruptcy

-Debt consolidation is considered by many when it comes to solving their financial woes.
-However, debt consolidation loans simply move your debt from one place to another.
+Debt consolidation loans simply move your debt from one place to another.
 In the end, you will still pay back 100% of the principal (amount) due, plus interest.

-If your consolidation loan involves applying for a second mortgage (equity loan) your unsecured debt now becomes secured debt and your assets are at risk should you default on this loan.
+If your consolidation loan involves applying for a second mortgage (equity loan) your unsecured debt now becomes secured debt and your home could be at risk should you default on this loan.
 Further, the recent reduction in property values and melt-down in the mortgage industry make it difficult to qualify for this type of loan.

 Caveat Emptor: “You can’t borrow your way out of debt.”

 Consumer Credit Counseling Services (CCCS) typically work with your creditors in an attempt to reduce interest rates and fees on your unsecured debt.
 There is no attempt to develop a plan to mitigate the debt owed.

 In the end you will end up paying 100% of the debt owed plus interest, which generally requires a significantly higher monthly obligation than a debt settlement program.

 Filing bankruptcy for many a consumer is a worse case scenario.
 This option has the most negative effect on your financial future and should be carefully considered after all other options have been exhausted.

 There are two types of bankruptcy options available to you the consumer.
 Chapter 7 involves the full discharge of your debts.
 Chapter 13 entails the debtor paying a percentage of the debt owed.